news and events

 He started out by purchasing cotton and made a few samples.
 Unaware of menstrual cycles, he presented them to his wife and demanded immediate test results.
 But his wife and sisters refused to discuss his creations with him.

 When his sisters saw him coming they’d shout loudly to his wife next door saying that if he was going to ask them about towels, he’d better go back home.
-Undaunted, he approached female medical students, and when they refused to enter in to discussion, gave them feedback forms.
+Undaunted, he approached female medical students, and when they refused to enter into discussion, gave them feedback forms.
 Convinced that he was using sanitary towels to get close to other women, his wife left him.

 His breakthrough came after two years of testing various materials.
 He finally hit upon cellulose made from pine bark.
 Reclaiming the fibers into usable cellulose required a machine costing $470,000.
 He decided to make a simpler version.
 Some years later his machine won a prestigious award and commendation from the President of India.
 He was able to persuade his family to come back.